markdown-extended/mde-service/README.md

 # same output ...
 ```

-A POST request with JSON arguments can be made with:
+A POST request with JSON encoded arguments can be made with:

 ```bash
 $ echo "{ \